EGI-Federation/fedcloud-catchall-operations/CONTRIBUTING.md

 ### Branches and Commits

-You should submit your patch as a git branch named after the Github issue, such as `#3`\.
+You should submit your patch as a git branch named after the GitHub issue, such as `#3`\.
 This is called a _topic branch_ and allows users to associate a branch of code with the issue.